 This screenshot shows a sample vSphere group in PRTG.
 As recommended, the VMware virtual machines are added to the vCenter device.
 There is also a dedicated device for the vCenter Windows operating system with common WMI sensors for CPU, memory, disk, and network usage.
 The ESXi host servers are organized in their own groups regarding performance and storage.
 In this example, PRTG monitors the hosts with the standard SNMP hardware sensors as well as with the specific VMware ESXi host sensors.

-The Hyper-V Virtual Machine Sensor monitors VMs via Windows Management Instrumentation (WMI) or Windows Performance Counters, as configured in the "Windows Compatibility Options" of the parent device.
+The Hyper-V Virtual Machine sensor monitors VMs via Windows Management Instrumentation (WMI) or Windows Performance Counters, as configured in the "Windows Compatibility Options" of the parent device.
 With this hybrid approach, the sensor first tries to query data via performance counters and uses WMI as a fallback if there are no performance counters available.
 Performance counters generally need less system resources than WMI.
-We recommend that you use System Center Virtual Machine Manager (SCVMM) as parent device for this sensor type, because when your VMs change their physical host with Live Migration, this sensor will still be able to continue monitoring.
+The parent device of this sensor type must be a Hyper-V server.
 You should also disable User Account Control (UAC) in the Windows operating system of the VM.
 Otherwise, the sensor might switch into a Down status with the error message The virtual machine is not running or is powered off.
 Also, this sensor type does not support Live Migration.

 This screenshot shows a sample Hyper-V group in PRTG.
 There is a dedicated group for failover clustering where two nodes are monitored with several SNMP and WMI sensors, as well as Hyper-V Host Server sensors and sensors for the Hyper-V virtual machines.
 This ensures that Hyper-V and failover clustering works without any issues.
 The Hyper-V hosts are monitored the same way, organized in a dedicated group for hosts.